zenjen-devs/zenjen-devs.github.io/index.md

 ### Published on Oxford Academic: Sulforaphane Effects on Cognition and Symptoms in First and Early Episode Schizophrenia: A Randomized Double-Blind Trial

 Co-author.
-Contributed statistical data analaysis on published biomedical research study surrounding the effects of a novel low-toxicity drug.
+Contributed statistical data analysis on published biomedical research study surrounding the effects of a novel low-toxicity drug.

 <a href="https://academic.oup.com/schizbullopen/article/3/1/sgac024/6543894">View Paper</a>